torvenkat/parint/content/Notes/Simone Weil on Temptations.md

 Never react to an evil in such a way as to augment it.

 Refuse to be an accomplice.
-Don’t lie — don’t keep your eyes shut…
+Don’t lie — don’t keep your eyes shut.